 Travellers of History and Culture

-I’ve always been interested in what propels someone to visit a place they’ve never known, so I’ll tell you what made me want to visit Belfast.
-Not surprisingly, the catalyst for me was pop culture — er, Peaky Blinders, to be exact.
-Though the gangster series headed by Cillian Murphy is set in Birmingham, there are plenty of references to Belfast peppered throughout, particularly in a song Grace the undercover barmaid sings to Tommy Shelby while standing on a table, “In a neat little town they call Belfast…”
+I’ve always been interested in what propels someone to visit a place, so I’ll tell you what made me want to visit Belfast.
+Not surprisingly, the catalyst for me was pop culture—er, Peaky Blinders, to be exact.
+Though the gangster series is set in Birmingham, there are plenty of references to Belfast peppered throughout, particularly in a song Grace the undercover barmaid sings to Cillian Murphy’s Tommy Shelby while standing on a table, “In a neat little town they call Belfast…”

 MY FAVOURITE WORD IN NORTHERN IRISH ENGLISH